vuhoi292/magento-2-auto-flush-cache/README.md

 ```

 ### Step 2: Result
+Automatically clear cache for Magento 2 was active
  ## Donation

 If this project help you reduce time to develop, you can give me a cup of coffee :)